Essential oils for dogs is a popular topic. Everyone’s quick to recommend them for almost any ailment … from arthritis

-- Frankincense: Has helped some cases of cancer.
-Works on the immune system.
-Has reduced tumors, and external ulcers.
-Increases blood supply to the brain … although it can worsen hypertension so use caution.
+Frankincense has helped some cases of cancer and works on the immune system.
+It can reduce tumors and external ulcers as well as increases blood supply to the brain … although it can worsen hypertension so use caution.

 How To Use Essential Oils For Dogs

-Remember again … essential oils can help with physical and mental issues for your dog.
-But they’re very powerful.
+Remember, essential oils can help with your dog’s physical and mental issues but … they’re also very powerful.

 Be sure to use safe handling principles … or consult an aromatherapy expert so that you don’t risk making your dog sick.

 Because essential oils are so popular, there are some bad manufacturers.
-So oils can contain contaminants or adulterants.
+Some oils can contain contaminants or adulterants.
 This means they can cause a more serious adverse reaction.

-So always use high quality oils from reputable companies.
-It’s always best to verify the quality of oils before using them.
+Always use high-quality oils from reputable companies.
+It’s best to verify the quality of oils before using them.
 A good company will be happy to answer questions about their product.

-Keep in mind that your dog has a sense of smell hundreds of times more sensitive than yours.
-So always use diluted oils … and always provide him with an escape route.
+Keep in mind that your dog’s sense of smell is hundreds of times more sensitive than yours.
+So use diluted oils … and provide him with an escape route.
 He’ll let you know if he doesn’t approve.

 Here’s a little teaser from our new Canine Essential Oils course.
-Isla talks about the ways in which your dog will let you know he doesn’t approve.
+Isla talks about the ways your dog will let you know he doesn’t approve.

 So if your dog shows you he doesn’t like an oil, don’t force it on him.

-When using essential oils for dogs topically, follow canine herbalist Rita Hogan’s recommendation:
+When you use essential oils for dogs … follow canine herbalist Rita Hogan’s recommendation:

 Use a 0.5 percent to a one percent dilution.
 This means 3 to 6 drops of essential oil per ounce of a carrier oil.
 She recommends using almond, coconut or apricot kernel oil.

 Remember Your Dog Is A Dog

-Dogs metabolize and react differently to essential oils then we do.
-So you need to know which oils are safe to use for your dog.
+Dogs metabolize and react differently to essential oils so … you need to know which oils are safe to use for your dog.

-Always be cautious with the so-called “hot” oils like cinnamon, oregano, clove, wintergreen, thyme and birch, with dogs as well as cats.
+Always be cautious with so-called “hot” oils like …

 Use special care around your dog’s eyes.
-And always wash your hands after handling oils to prevent accidentally getting them into your own eyes too!
+And always wash your hands after handling oils.
+That will prevent you from getting them into your own eyes too!

 When Less Is More